 Those who visit the park may notice reflective devices that the City deployed at various locations to discourage waterfowl from nesting.
 These devices do not harm the birds in any way but prevent the waterfowl from becoming too comfortable.
 The City has enlisted the help of experts and is following advice from the Humane Society to discourage waterfowl from taking up residence at Veterans Park.

 The City of Lake Forest Wildlife Ordinance prohibits the feeding of animals at the facility.
 This ordinance not only discourages nesting but also acts to prevent the animals from ingesting potentially harmful foods.
 The park is patrolled and violators of the ordinance are subject to a $100 fine.
 Additionally, the City installed a camera system to discourage vandalism and identify individuals who feed the animals in violation of the City’s Wildlife Ordinance.

 Real-time video from the park will available on the City's website later this month so viewers can enjoy - and watch over - the park from any Internet-connected device.

 Overpopulation and public feeding of waterfowl has contributed to water quality issues of the pond and has complicated maintenance and the public's enjoyment of the park.
 Over the past few years, the City has continued to work with the Association on water quality matters, adopted a Wildlife Ordinance prohibiting the feeding of waterfowl, and launched educational outreach efforts.
 In addition, the City and landscape architect, Nuvis, have held numerous community workshops to gather input regarding potential park improvements.
-Based on community input, a Final Design is available for viewing, and incorporates best practices and proposed features designed to discourage the overpopulation of waterfowl.
-These features are listed below.
+Based on community input, a Final Design (PDF) is available for viewing, and incorporates best practices and proposed features designed to discourage the overpopulation of waterfowl.